Special Squash Casserole

 - 1/2 cup crushed vanilla wafers (about 15 wafers)

 - 2 tablespoons butter, melted

-- Place squash in a large saucepan or Dutch oven; cover with water.
-Bring to a boil; cover and cook for 25-30 minutes or until tender.
-Drain and place in a large bowl; beat just until smooth;.
+- Place squash in a Dutch oven or large saucepan; cover with water.
+Bring to a boil; cover and cook until tender, 25-30 minutes.
+Drain and place in a large bowl; beat just until smooth.